Kabbalah: Traditions

-Kabbalah is considered by its followers as a necessary part of the study of Torah – the study of Torah (the Tanakh and rabbinic literature) being an inherent duty of observant Jews.
+Its followers consider Kabbalah as a necessary part of the Torah study, which is believed to be an inherent duty for observant Jews.

-Modern academic-historical study of Jewish mysticism reserves the term kabbalah to designate the particular, distinctive doctrines that textually emerged fully expressed in the Middle Ages, as distinct from the earlier Merkabah mystical concepts and methods.
-According to this descriptive categorization, both versions of Kabbalistic theory, the medieval-Zoharic and the early-modern Lurianic Kabbalah together comprise the Theosophical tradition in Kabbalah, while the Meditative-Ecstatic Kabbalah incorporates a parallel inter-related Medieval tradition.
-A third tradition, related but more shunned, involves the magical aims of Practical Kabbalah.
-Moshe Idel, for example, writes that these 3 basic models can be discerned operating and competing throughout the whole history of Jewish mysticism, beyond the particular Kabbalistic background of the Middle Ages.
+Modern academic-historical study of Jewish mysticism reserves the term Kabbalah to designate the particular, distinctive doctrines that textually emerged fully expressed in the Middle Ages, as distinct from the earlier Merkabah mysticism and methods.
+According to this descriptive categorization, both versions of Kabbalistic theory—the medieval-Zoharic and the early-modern Lurianic Kabbalah—together comprise the Theosophical tradition in Kabbalah, while Meditative-Ecstatic Kabbalah incorporates a parallel, inter-related medieval tradition.
+A third tradition, related but often shunned, involves the magical aims of Practical Kabbalah.
+Moshe Idel, for example, writes that these three basic models can be discerned operating and competing throughout the whole history of Jewish mysticism, beyond the particular Kabbalistic background of the Middle Ages.
 They can be readily distinguished by their basic intent with respect to God: